Sonic and the Black Knight

 Gameplay for Sonic and the Black Knight differs from traditional games in the Sonic series by mixing in the new element of swordplay, along with the traditional Sonic platforming and speed.
 Swordplay is implemented through the Wii Remote.
-Gameplay will be more similar to Sonic Unleashed than Sonic and the Secret Rings; Sonic's movement will be controlled with the analog stick, and gameplay will mainly be 3D, but occasionally the camera will shift to a side-scrolling perspective for traditional 2D gameplay.
+Gameplay is more similar to Sonic Unleashed than Sonic and the Secret Rings; Sonic's movement is controlled with the analog stick, and gameplay is mainly 3D, but occasionally the camera will shift to a side-scrolling perspective for traditional 2D gameplay.

-Swordplay will be implemented so that players can slice through enemies without slowing down, but when faced with more formidable enemies, players will engage in advanced swordplay, able to thrust, parry, and perform other maneuvers.
-The sword will not be used just for combat; players may thrust it through a wall while falling to slow their descent.
+Swordplay is implemented so that players can slice through enemies without slowing down, but when faced with more formidable enemies, players will engage in advanced swordplay, able to thrust, parry, and perform other maneuvers.
+The sword is not used just for combat; players may thrust it through a wall while falling to slow their descent.

-The stages will feature civilians that the player can choose to help or smite; these actions and the player's deeds will be judged at the end of each stage, updating the player's "knight ranking" accordingly.
-By helping out citizens, players will be able to purchase new items from them, such as gauntlets, magical tomes, and new swords.
-There will be about 200 items in the game, some of which can be gained by opening treasure chests in the stages.
-An online mode will allow treasures to be traded.
+The stages feature civilians that the player can choose to help or smite; these actions and the player's deeds will be judged at the end of each stage, updating the player's "knight ranking" accordingly.
+It gives players different "titles" that function as an invisible score multiplier.
+By helping out citizens, players are able to purchase new items from them, such as gauntlets, magical tomes, and new swords.
+There are about 200 items in the game, some of which can be gained by opening treasure chests in the stages.
+An online mode allowed treasures to be traded.

 The game changes the traditional level items, such as springs and speed pads, into "elements".
-These elements come in varying colors; blue elements will be used as springs, blue elements will be used as speed boosts, and red elements will be used to fill up the "Soul Gauge".
+These elements come in varying colors; blue elements are used as springs, blue elements are used as speed boosts, and red elements are used to fill up the "Soul Gauge".
 This gauge is filled by defeating enemies and collecting red fairies, and is used to unleash a speed boost that, when reaching enemies, will inflict a powerful ombination attack, Soul Surge.
 Additionally, instead of rails from previous games, players will fire a ballista and then grind across its rope.

-The mission-based system from Sonic and the Secret Rings will also return, but the missions will be easier to complete.
-Each stage will consist of multiple missions which feature different stipulations.
+The mission-based system from Sonic and the Secret Rings also return, but the missions are easier to complete.
+Each stage consists of multiple missions which feature different stipulations.
 The skill system from the aforementioned game also returns, but will be reviewed to adjust any problems that were present in that game; the skill system is also being designed so as not to interfere with the game's tempo.

 Veteran composer Jun Senoue returned to compose music for this installment, mixing familiar Sonic themes with a Celtic style.
 In addition, his band, Crush 40, has returned to perform the main theme of the game, "Knight of the Wind" (As heard in the Tokyo Game Show trailer.), as well as three additional songs.
 Tommy Tallarico had the game listed on his website as one of the games he has worked on.
 Finally, Richard Jacques made the music for the cutscenes, as previously confirmed by Official Nintendo Magazine.